chzhao127/Mars-Rover-Group2/README.md

 ![236fcf26aedb74ea7f3b7c1822ffee7](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/4ffadd66-9532-47b8-abb9-4092af77e603)

-We can see from the picture, the minimum distance is 0.00, the maximum distance is 31.36, and the average distance is 11.61, which indicates that the waypoints are set at different distances, or the vehicle speeds are different between waypoints.
+We can see from the picture, the min distance is 0.00, the max distance is 31.36, and the average distance is 11.61, which indicates that the waypoints are set at different distances, or the vehicle speeds are different between waypoints.
 The fluctuation of the data shows that the distance traveled by the Rover in each section is different.
 This also illustrates the accuracy of the sensor.

 #### 8. RAD.RxErrors

 ![95efa6d16932ab077893076808a441b](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/30b5c6b4-3891-42a7-8bb9-1dc5e713f4aa)

+We can see from the picture, the min error rate is 0, the max error rate is 25.00, the mean error rate is 23.21.
 The RAD.RxErrors graph starts with a big jump in errors, up to 25, then quickly goes down to zero and stays there.
 This shows that the error has been maintained at a stable level after the car started running.
 The average error rate is 23.21, showing that most of the time, the system didn't have any problems.
 This illustrates the stability of the sensor.

 #### 9. IMU.Accz